 Maca root is another buzzy superfood that also functions as a nootropic, which Stubbs has found personally gives her a boost.

-According to research in 2006, maca root works directly upon two regions of the brain (the hypothalamus and the pituitary gland) to help boost focus.
+According to in 2006, maca root works directly upon two regions of the brain (the hypothalamus and the pituitary gland) to help boost focus.

-A later study found it may boost physical and mental energy, reduce stress, alleviate depression, and calm anxiety while also stimulating brain activity.
+A later found it may boost physical and mental energy, reduce stress, alleviate depression, and calm anxiety while also stimulating brain activity.

 - increased mental energy